Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 safety

-Prohibits operating any aircraft, including drones, while under the influence of intoxicating liquor or controlled substances, or in a careless or reckless manner that endangers life or property.
+Prohibits operating any aircraft, including unmanned aerial vehicles, while under the influence of intoxicating liquor or controlled substances, or in a careless or reckless manner so as to endanger life or property of another.

 View source